-Rule 1153.1 is currently under amendment to establish emission limits that represent Best Available Retrofit Control Technology (BARCT).
-Technological feasibility of lower emissions limits and their cost-effectiveness will be determined as part of the rulemaking process.
-Other low NOx burners still under development include Lawrence Berkeley Lab's Ring Burner and GTI's low NOx burners for commercial food ovens and deep fat fryers.
+Rule 1153.1 is currently under amendment to establish emissions limits for permitted commercial food ovens that represent Best Available Retrofit Control Technology (BARCT).
+Technological feasibility of lower emissions limits and their cost-effectiveness will be determined as part of the rulemaking process and are not addressed in this control measure. -Other low NOx burners still under development include Lawrence Berkeley Lab's Ring Burner and GTI's low NOx burners for commercial food ovens and deep fat fryers.
 These technologies have been proven in demonstration projects but are not yet commercially available.
 Low NOx burners improve the current conventional gas burner design to burn fuel more efficiently, and minimal incremental equipment costs are expected.
 Any small incremental equipment costs are likely offset by utility savings resulting from the more energy-efficient design.
 In the case where low NOx burners become too expensive, zero emission appliances may serve as a more cost-effective option.